NuwanNBN/ten-owasp-shop/README.md

 ## Technologies

-The project is built using Node, Express on the backend and HTML,CSS on the frontend.
+The project is built using

+- Node JS for backend
+- HTML,CSS on the frontend.
-The project utilizes a SQL database for data storage.
+- SQL database for data storage.
-We use Docker,Docker Compose containerization technology to package the project and make it easily deployable in different environments.
+- Docker,Docker Compose as the containerization technology to package the project and make it easily deployable in different environments.
-The project also makes use of various security tools to ensure the security of the application.

 ## Goal